 What sustains and nourishes all my creative practices are the connections I can facilitate for others through improvised, playful approaches to creativity.
 I have taught for over twenty years in a host of different settings and, for the most part, I’ve loved it.
 But nothing compares with the experience of being in a room where everyone is lit up by play.
 That is a total joy.

-Nowadays, I try to ensure that everything I do creatively has play at its centre: writing scripts and short stories, improvising, singing, storytelling.
+Nowadays, I try to ensure that everything I do creatively has play at its centre: improvising, singing, practising the piano (as a complete beginner), and writing.
 Playfulness has been the key to a whole process of change and development.
 It has allowed me to be adventurous - more willing to go out of my ‘comfort’ zone – and it has brought me to where I want to be.

 Mandy Long, Playful Being Associate